 - Use viral social media FAILs from other agencies and private brands as teachable moments to explain to your boss why it went wrong.
 Leadership gets understandably nervous when they see very public social media FAILs, but you can showcase your expertise using terminology such as, "This was a viral fail because the company should have known that a tragedy is never an opportunity for product placement."

 Many social media managers in government have been successful in changing the culture and earning leadership support.
 It takes work, but we as a SocialGov community can get there.
-Get more support from your peers by joining the Government Social Media Organization.
+Get more support from your peers by joining our free network.